Belarus activist reportedly stabs himself in court | DW | 01.06.2021

 A Belarusian activist was taken to hospital following a court appearance in Minsk.
-A video appeared to show Stepan Latypov collapsing after stabbing himself with what appeared to be a pen.
+A video appeared to show Stsiapan Latypau collapsing after stabbing himself with what appeared to be a pen.

 A Belarusian activist on Tuesday reportedly stabbed himself in the neck during a court appearance in the capital, Minsk.